Programming

 You can also just ask AI chat assistants for help.
 ChatGPT is particularly helpful (although only if you use the paid version).

-We think it’s reasonably likely that many programming jobs in the future will be heavily based on using tools like these.
+We think it’s reasonably likely that many software and tech jobs in the future will be heavily based on using tools like these.

 Building a specialty

-Depending on how you’re going to use a programming skill set, it may be useful to build up your skills in a particular area.
+Depending on how you’re going to use software and tech skills, it may be useful to build up your skills in a particular area.
 Here’s how to get started in a few relevant areas:

 If you’re currently at university, it’s worth checking if you can take an ML course (even if you’re not majoring in computer science).